 From preparing meals for their local first responders to tractor parades, dairy farmers look for ways to spread kindness and joy in their communities.

 - The St. Albans Tractor Parade in Vermont is a local favorite.
 Farmers decorate their tractors and parade them through the streets of St. Albans, VT.
-While the 2020 parade has been cancelled due to COVID-19, it’s something to look forward to in 2021.

 - Similar to dairy farmers, the work of a first responder is never done.
 Many local farm families cook meals for their neighborhood first responders to thank them for their service during the holidays.